Types of Range Systems

 The choice of the proper system for your range will be based on the indoor conditions, outdoor weather conditions, operation and installation budgets, building design and code requirements.
 There are two styles of systems that are typical for a small arms range: Purge & Recirculation.

 The “Purge Style” system brings in 100% outside air to the range and exhausts 100% of the air.
-This system is the safest to maintain.
-If a filter change is done improperly, you cannot contaminate the facility.
+Filter changes are required in this system so that the exhaust air is not contaminated.
 This system will typically not be practical if cooling is required and there are high humidity conditions in the area where the range is constructed.